-Every painting appeared to be an amazing combination of uncommon imagination, sheer magic of the paint brush and color.
+Every painting appeared to be an amazing combination of uncommon imagination, the sheer magic of the paintbrush and color.
 It would be no exaggeration to say that each painting was a masterpiece.
 Just like the famous Bengali sweets, sandesh and rosogolla, the beauty of the Bengal belle has a characteristic of its own, and it seems to exude from the perfect female forms portrayed in the paintings.
 Female forms with such exquisite loveliness and grace, with such postures, and such bewitching glances were never before seen in the folk paintings of this region.
-In their sensual appeal they were no less than the celestial beauties of Konarak!
+In their sensual appeal, they were no less than the celestial beauties of Konarak!

 Before Nibaran recovered from his trance, Raja Subhendranath said, “I have all kinds of beauties in my collection here, the beauty who entertains, the gorgeous beauty on a bed, the beauty who is fragility personified, the beauty holding a paan, or one holding a rose or even a violin.
 There remains one more beauty to be added to this to complete it and none other than you can do it.”
 Nibaran was overwhelmed with pride and joy at the praise and bowed before Subhendranath.
 He thought to himself if he could please the gentleman, good fortune would undoubtedly dawn on him.

 As Subhendranath reclined in the huge armchair by the window, the hookahbardar handed him the long pipe of the hookah.
-With slow puff at it, he told Nibaran, “In my collection there is lack of a beauty like the mango, you must paint one.”
+With a slow puff at it, he told Nibaran, “In my collection, there is a lack of a beauty like the mango, you must paint one.”
 Saying this, he ordered the treasurer to give Nibaran an advance of one hundred rupees and went indoors.
 While going down the aisle, he turned a little and said, “Bring the painting in a month’s time.”

 Now, to Nibaran, this particular assignment became a challenge.
 He lost his appetite and sleep, wondering how to give this form a shape.
 He almost stopped talking to the members of his family.
 He could not bring himself to rely on the ordinary imagination that other painters before him had depended on.
 Merely by making the woman hold a rose, a painter has named her the Rose Beauty.
 A woman touching the tabla with her fingers was the Tabla Beauty.
 But his creation would be so unique in its conception, in its form and color and grace, that it would be regarded as one of the best creations in the folk art of Bengal.
-Of course, there was the prospect of a fat sum as reward from the Raja Bahadur.
+Of course, there was the prospect of a fat sum as a reward from the Raja Bahadur.